AltPhilipp/Basel1_SportsCarRental/README.md

 - As an administrator, I want to remove sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.

 #### NEU User Management:
-- As a visitor, I want to browse all the information on the website without needing to create an account, so that I can freely explore the available options.
+- As a user, I want to browse all the information on the website without needing to create an account, so that I can freely explore the available options.

-- As a visitor, I want to make a booking without needing to create an account, so that I can quickly and easily arrange my driving experience.
+- As a user, I want to make a booking without needing to create an account, so that I can quickly and easily arrange my driving experience.

-- As a visitor, I want to provide my full name and driver's license ID when making a booking, so that my identity and eligibility can be verified.
+- As a user, I want to provide my full name and driver's license ID when making a booking, so that my identity and eligibility can be verified.

 - As an administrator, I want to manage all information about cars, insurance packages, and racetracks, so that I can keep the system up to date and accurate.